qmul-ceg/eldbdocs/docs/Connection/VPN_Overview.md

 The encryption used throughout is inline with [NHS Digital](https://digital.nhs.uk/services/gp-connect/develop-gp-connect-services/development/security) and National Cyber Security Centre ([NCSC](https://www.ncsc.gov.uk/guidance/tls-external-facing-services)) guidelines and employs up to date methods and standards.

 ![CEG-VPN](../_img/Connect/CEG-VPN_ELDB.png)

+## CEG Resources
+Once a user has connected into the CEG-VPN, they can connect to the CEG resources for which they have login or access credentials.
+Each resource has it's own security requirements, which means access to one resource, such as the ELDB server, does not provide access to any other resource.

+The ELDB databases, one for each year, are held on the 'ELDB' Microsoft SQL Server.
+Access requires a username and password, separate to the CEG-VPN credentials, connecting on the standard SQL Server port 1433.